Website icon Xpert.Digital

 Slowdown in economic growth

 The Russian economy is at a turning point.
-After the strong growth of recent years, the economy is weakening significantly.
-In January 2025, overall economic production exceeded the previous year's level by only 3 percent, compared to 4.5 percent in December 2024.
-The Central Bank forecasts a further slowdown to 2.9 percent for the first quarter of 2025 and expects growth of only between 1.0 and 2.0 percent for 2025 as a whole.
+After the strong growth of recent years, the economy is slowing considerably.
+In January 2025, total economic output exceeded its level of the previous year by only 3 percent, compared to 4.5 percent in December 2024.
+The central bank forecasts a further slowdown to 2.9 percent for the first quarter of 2025 and expects growth of only between 1.0 and 2.0 percent for the entire year.

-This development is particularly remarkable given that growth in recent years was primarily driven by the massive expansion of the defense industry.
-Manufacturing production rose by 8.5 percent in 2024, largely due to the increase in defense production.
-At the same time, production in the mining and raw material extraction sector fell by 0.9 percent.
+This development is particularly noteworthy because the growth of recent years was primarily due to the massive expansion of the arms industry.
+Manufacturing output rose by 8.5 percent in 2024, but this was largely attributable to the increase in arms production.
+At the same time, output in the mining and raw materials sector fell by 0.9 percent.

 Financial challenges and structural problems

-Financing the war presents Russia with ever-greater challenges.
-War spending already increased by 42 percent in 2024, and the defense budget approved for 2025 calls for further massive increases.
-At 13.5 trillion rubles, this corresponds to approximately 145 billion US dollars and an increase of more than 25 percent over the previous year.
+Financing the war poses ever greater challenges for Russia.
+Military spending already increased by 42 percent in 2024, and the defense budget passed for 2025 foresees further massive increases.
+At 13.5 trillion rubles, this is equivalent to approximately 145 billion US dollars, an increase of more than 25 percent compared to the previous year.
 This means that military spending will account for between 7 and 8 percent of Russia's gross domestic product, a record in Russia's post-Soviet history.

-To finance these enormous expenditures, the Russian government is relying on various sources.
-A particularly worrying development is the plundering of the welfare fund, from which the equivalent of €4.8 billion is to be withdrawn in 2025 to offset the budget deficit.
-This fund was originally intended for the Russian pension system, and its continued depletion represents a significant burden on future social security.
+To finance these enormous expenditures, the Russian government is drawing on various sources.
+One particularly worrying development is the plundering of the welfare fund, from which the equivalent of €4.8 billion is to be withdrawn in 2025 to offset the budget deficit.
+This fund was originally intended for the Russian pension system, and its continuous depletion represents a significant burden on future social security.

 Inflation and monetary policy as a brake on growth

-A central problem facing the Russian economy is persistent inflation, fueled by war-related government spending.
-To combat this spiraling price increase, the Russian Central Bank temporarily raised the key interest rate to 21 percent; it is now at 18 percent.
-However, these drastic measures have had significant negative effects on the private sector.
+A key problem facing the Russian economy is persistent inflation, fueled by war-related government spending.
+To combat the spiraling prices, the Russian central bank temporarily raised the key interest rate to 21 percent; it now stands at 18 percent.
+However, these drastic measures have had significant negative repercussions for the private sector.

-With interest rates so high, small and medium-sized businesses can no longer afford loans.
+With interest rates this high, small and medium-sized enterprises (SMEs) can no longer afford loans.
 Many consumers prefer to keep their money in savings accounts rather than spend or invest.
-This development is leading to a significant slowdown in economic growth outside the defense sector and threatens to trigger a wave of corporate bankruptcies that could also affect large companies and key enterprises.
+This trend is leading to a significant slowdown in economic growth outside the defense sector and threatens to trigger a wave of corporate bankruptcies that could also affect large and key companies.

 Structural transformation to a war economy

-The war has led to a fundamental transformation of Russia's economic structure.
-The state has assumed an even more central role in the economy and abandoned its previous conservative budget policy in favor of higher deficits.
-However, this transformation brings with it considerable problems.
+The war has led to a fundamental transformation of the Russian economic structure.
+The state has assumed an even more central role in the economy and abandoned its previous conservative fiscal policy in favor of higher deficits.
+However, this transformation brings with it significant problems.

-The massive shift of labor to the defense industry, where wages are significantly higher, has led to acute labor shortages in other sectors of the economy.
-At the same time, labor and credit costs in the private sector have risen significantly.
-Important consumer goods such as butter and eggs have not only become more expensive but have even experienced temporary shortages.
+The massive shift of labor to the arms industry, where significantly higher wages are paid, has led to an acute labor shortage in other sectors of the economy.
+At the same time, wage and credit costs in the private sector have risen considerably.
+Essential consumer goods such as butter and eggs have not only become more expensive but have even experienced temporary shortages.

 Stabilization after the initial shock

-The Ukrainian economy has shown remarkable resilience after the dramatic slump in the first year of the war.
-Following a 28.8 percent decline in 2022, it grew by 5.3 percent in 2023.
-Growth of approximately 2.9 to 3.5 percent is forecast for 2024.
-This stabilization is all the more remarkable given that it occurred under continuous war conditions with almost daily air strikes on cities and infrastructure.
+The Ukrainian economy has shown remarkable resilience after the dramatic collapse in the first year of the war.
+Following a decline of 28.8 percent in 2022, it was able to grow by 5.3 percent in 2023.
+Growth of approximately 2.9 to 3.5 percent is projected for 2024.
+This stabilization is all the more remarkable given that it occurred under continuous war conditions with almost daily air raids on cities and infrastructure.

-Ukraine quickly adapted to the new reality.
+Ukraine adapted quickly to the new reality.
 Companies relocated their production to safer western and central regions, developed alternative logistics routes, and switched to alternative energy sources.
-These adjustments enabled the economy to function despite the ongoing conflict.
+These adaptations enabled the economy to function despite the ongoing conflict.

 Massive war damage and infrastructure destruction

-The direct war damage is immense and continuously growing.
-The World Bank's Damage and Needs Assessment estimates war damage for 2024 at $155 billion, equivalent to Ukraine's current gross domestic product.
-Total reconstruction needs are estimated at $524 billion over a ten-year period, nearly three times the 2024 GDP.
+The direct damage from the war is immense and continuously increasing.
+The World Bank's damage and needs assessment puts the war damage for 2024 at US$155 billion, equivalent to Ukraine's current gross domestic product.
+The total need for reconstruction is estimated at US$524 billion over a ten-year period, almost three times the 2024 GDP.

 The destruction of the energy infrastructure is particularly dramatic.
-By 2024, Ukraine only had about a third of its energy supply capacity.
-Europe's largest nuclear power plant in Zaporizhia has been occupied by Russian troops since March 2022.
-The occupation of eastern Ukraine also brought almost all of the coal reserves and a large portion of the natural gas reserves under Russian control.
+By 2024, Ukraine had only about a third of its energy supply capacity remaining.
+Europe's largest nuclear power plant in Zaporizhzhia has been occupied by Russian troops since March 2022.
+Furthermore, the occupation of eastern Ukraine brought almost all of its coal reserves and a large portion of its natural gas reserves under Russian control.

-Agriculture, a traditionally important economic sector in Ukraine, has also been severely affected.
-A quarter of Ukraine's territory is mined and damaged by war, a large portion of which was agricultural land.
-Cultivated land has declined from 28.5 million hectares in 2021 to 22.5 million hectares in 2023.
-About half of the agricultural machinery is no longer operational.
+Agriculture, a traditionally important sector of the Ukrainian economy, has also been severely affected.
+A quarter of Ukrainian territory is mined and damaged by hostilities, much of which was agricultural land.
+Cultivated areas have decreased from 28.5 million hectares in 2021 to 22.5 million hectares in 2023.
+Approximately half of the agricultural machinery is no longer operational.

 Ukraine is facing a severe demographic crisis that is significantly impacting its long-term economic prospects.
-The population has declined by approximately 10 million people, or 25 percent, since the conflict began in 2014, including 8 million since the start of the Russian full-scale invasion in 2022.
-The labor force has declined from 17.4 million in 2021 to around 14 million currently.
+The population has declined by approximately 10 million people, or 25 percent, since the start of the conflict in 2014, including 8 million since the beginning of the Russian full-scale invasion in 2022.
+The workforce has fallen from 17.4 million in 2021 to around 14 million currently.

 This trend is expected to worsen.
-Estimates suggest that up to 100,000 jobs could remain unfilled, particularly in key sectors such as logistics, transport, IT, construction, and agriculture.
+Estimates suggest that up to 100,000 jobs could remain unfilled, particularly in key sectors such as logistics, transportation, IT, construction, and agriculture.
 By 2033, the demand for additional skilled workers could rise to as many as 4.5 million.
-The birth rate has fallen to one child per woman, the lowest in Europe and one of the lowest in the world.
+The birth rate has plummeted to one child per woman, the lowest in Europe and one of the lowest worldwide.

-The long-term effects of this demographic development are severe.
+The long-term consequences of this demographic trend are serious.
 Even in optimistic scenarios, demographers predict a population decline of 21 percent by 2052.
 In the most pessimistic scenario, the population could shrink by as much as 31 percent.

-Ukraine is heavily dependent on international support for its economic stability.
-Over half of the state budget is financed from abroad.
-The Ukrainian state budget for 2025 envisages revenues of the equivalent of €50.5 billion and expenditures of approximately €85 billion.
+Ukraine's economic stability is heavily dependent on international support.
+Over half of its state budget is financed from abroad.
+The Ukrainian state budget for 2025 projects revenues of approximately €50.5 billion and expenditures of around €85 billion.
 The projected deficit amounts to €35.4 billion, or 19.4 percent of gross domestic product.

-The largest budget item is national defense, with expenditures of €48 billion, equivalent to more than a quarter of total economic output.
-In addition to these budget expenditures, Ukraine received an average of $46 billion annually in direct military aid between 2022 and 2024.
+The largest budget item is national defense, with expenditures of €48 billion, which is more than a quarter of the country's total economic output.
+In addition to these budget expenditures, Ukraine received an average of US$46 billion annually in direct military aid between 2022 and 2024.

 The effectiveness of Western sanctions